Aliases for ARF4 Gene

 GeneCards Summary for ARF4 Gene

-ARF4 (ADP-Ribosylation Factor 4) is a Protein Coding gene.
-Diseases associated with ARF4 include cholera.
-Among its related pathways are GPCR Pathway and ErbB1 downstream signaling.
-GO annotations related to this gene include GTP binding.
-An important paralog of this gene is ENSG00000272822.
+ARF4 (ADP Ribosylation Factor 4) is a Protein Coding gene.
+Diseases associated with ARF4 include Cholera and Retinitis Pigmentosa 2.
+Among its related pathways are Organelle biogenesis and maintenance and Transport to the Golgi and subsequent modification.
+Gene Ontology (GO) annotations related to this gene include GTP binding and obsolete signal transducer activity.
+An important paralog of this gene is ARF5.